No, not that Doc Brown

 Celery is about as sexy as an erectile dysfunction commercial so who would have thought that it would replace the Acai Berry as today’s super food.
 Thanks to a few

 According to Wikipedia, which means it has to be true, in the late 1800’s celery was the third most popular item on New York City restaurant menus, even more expensive than caviar.
-It was lauded at that time for its healing abilities and medicinal benefits.
+At the time, it was lauded for its healing abilities and medicinal benefits.
 So much so, that in 1869, the Schoneberger & Noble soda company created a celery flavored tonic and sold it as a therapeutic under the clever brand name Dr. Brown’s.
 Thanks to a little nudge from the FDA, the name was later changed to Cel-Ray soda.
-The palate can be best described as sweet with a hint of celery seed that doesn’t taste much different than ginger ale.
+The bubbly palate can be best described as sweet with a hint of celery seed that doesn’t taste much different than ginger ale.

-Soda salesman sold the product door to door and because it was Kosher, Cel-Ray’s popularity quickly grew within the Lower East Side and other Jewish populated neighborhoods in Brooklyn and Manhattan.
-Well over a century later, you are just as likely to see a can of celery soda on a city Jewish deli menu as you are to eyeball a bowl of Matza Ball Soup.
-Personally, I prefer my Cel-Ray paired with an everything bagel, smoked salmon and a schmear of scallion cream cheese from Russ & Daughters.
+Soda salesman sold the product door to door and because it was Kosher, Cel-Ray’s popularity quickly grew within the Lower East Side and other Jewish populated neighborhoods throughout Brooklyn and Manhattan.
+Well over a century later, you are just as likely to see a can of Cel-Ray on a city Jewish deli's menu as you are to eyeball a bowl of Matzo Ball Soup.
+Me?, I prefer my Cel-Ray paired with an everything bagel, smoked nova and a schmear of scallion cream cheese from Russ & Daughters.

-While the brand has remained popular within the five boroughs and a few other American Jewish neighborhoods, it remains little known to the rest of the country.
-Whether or not there really was a Dr. Brown, that is up for debate but there is no debating that drinking any of the six varieties of Dr Brown’s soda will immediately transport you back in time to turn-of-the-century New York City.
+While the brand has remained alive within the five boroughs and a few other American Jewish neighborhoods, it remains little known to the rest of the country.
+Whether or not there really was a Doctor Brown is up for debate and chances are he wasn't a crazy wild eyed scientist with cool hair but can we really be sure??
+But there is no debating that drinking any of the six varieties of Dr. Brown’s soda will immediately transport you back in time to turn-of-the-century New York City, no DeLorean needed.

-Other Dr Brown flavors include Cream Soda, Black Cherry, Orange, Ginger Ale and Root Beer and pay attention to the can, as each flavor has its own classic NYC landmark illustration.
+Other Dr. Brown flavors include Cream Soda, Black Cherry, Orange, Ginger Ale and Root Beer and pay attention to the can, as each flavor has its own classic NYC landmark illustrated by Avant Garde artist Herb Lubalin.

-For some adult fun, substitute a little Dr Brown’s Cel-Ray soda in your Favorite Gin Collins Cocktail:
+For some adult fun this spring, substitute some Dr. Brown’s Cel-Ray soda in your Favorite Gin Collins Cocktail:

 Cel- Ray Collins Recipe